When it comes to music, Sheffield has always had a knack for producing experimental, unconventional acts out of nowhere.

 By 1977 this had all changed.
 Joe Cocker had moved to America as he had far more success there than in the UK and Ace released their third and final album “No Strings” and broke up later that year.
 Rock and Folk no longer dominated the charts as they once had and big names that would have easily found success a few years ago, now struggled.
 The rise of Punk however brought about new bands who decided to play music just because they could.
 Add to this, the fact that electronic synths were cheaper than ever and you had a mix that gave way to a revitalised scene in Sheffield.

-All of a sudden bands were springing up from nowhere.
-Vice Versa, Clock DVA, The Future (later The Human League) Cabaret Voltaire and The Comsat Angels all formed in this period.
-However the biggest of all of them and the one most destined for success, found themselves reduced to a mere footnote due to nothing more than tragic circumstance.
+All of a sudden, bands were springing up from nowhere.
+Vice Versa, Clock DVA, The Future (later The Human League) Cabaret Voltaire, The Comsat Angels, Thompson Twins and Pulp all formed in this period.
+However the biggest of all of them, certainly the one most destined for success, found themselves reduced to a mere footnote due to nothing more than tragic circumstance.

 Robin Markin’s involvement in the Sheffield music scene goes back a long way.
-Whilst in University around October 1976, Robin ‘happened upon a random group of UoS students, who had a one week residency at the Broadfield pub on Abbeydale Road’ Robin talked to the singer, gave him his phone number and “six months later he phoned me and it grew from there”.
+Whilst in University around October 1976, Robin ‘happened upon a random group of students, who had a one week residency at the Broadfield pub on Abbeydale Road.
+Robin talked to the singer, gave him his phone number and ‘six months later he phoned me and it grew from there’.

 Influenced by Lou Reed, Leonard Cohen, David Bowie and Roxy Music, Robin joined the band, now called The Extras in April 1977.
-In Mid 1977 there wasn’t that many bands in Sheffield and there was no local scene to speak of (that was still roughly a year away) but the band used this to their advantage “Despite the fact we had no ambitions or expectations, there was also a sense that anything was possible”.
+In Mid 1977 there weren’t that many bands in Sheffield and there was no local scene to speak of (that was still roughly a year away) but the band used this to their advantage.

 The Extras quickly became one of the biggest bands in the city, being touted as the ‘next big thing to come from Sheffield’.
 By mid 1977 the band were doing studio recordings payed for by Phonogram Records.
 The band moved to London in 1978 in the hopes of signing a record deal.
 However the record deal went sour and the band never got the contract and were sent back to Sheffield, eventually breaking up in 1980.

 Formed in 1973 by Stephen Mallinder, Richard H Kirk, and Chris Watson, it could be argued that Cabaret Voltaire started Sheffield’s obsession with electronic music.
-Early recordings from 1974 were more experimental and involved tape machines and homebuilt synthesisers.
-They switched to a more dance oriented sound in 1982 and reached their commercial peak with songs such as ‘Yashar’, ‘Sensoria’, ‘Just Fascination’ and ‘I Want You’.
+Early recordings between 1974 and 1977 were more experimental and involved tape machines and homebuilt synthesisers.
+They switched to a more dance-oriented sound in 1982 and reached their commercial peak with songs such as ‘Yashar’, ‘Sensoria’, ‘Just Fascination’ and ‘I Want You’.